 You’ve got to admit, being able to eat cheese on a diet sold you on keto, right?
 Most diets restrict cheese consumption; however, cheese is often considered a staple on the ketogenic diet.
-Since keto is a high-fat, low-carb diet, cheese seems to fit in perfectly with the diet’s macronutrient ratios.
+Since keto is a high-fat, low-carb diet, cheese seems to fit in perfectly with the keto diet’s macronutrient ratios.
 But, how many carbs are in cheese?
 What’s the most keto-friendly cheese?

-Lactose In Cheese
+Lactose in Cheese

 Before diving into the nutritional information of cheese, it should be noted that yet, cheese does contain lactose.
 However, cheese is lower in lactose than other dairy products, like milk.